How is HAE impacting your child?

 NARRATOR: What is TAKHZYRO?
 TAKHZYRO® (lanadelumab) is a prescription medicine used to prevent attacks of hereditary angioedema (HAE) in people 2 years of age and older.
 It is not known if TAKHZYRO is safe and effective in children under 2 years of age.

 NARRATOR: TAKHZYRO may cause serious side effects, including allergic reactions.
 Call your healthcare provider or get emergency help right away if you have any of the following symptoms: wheezing, difficulty breathing, chest tightness, fast heartbeat, faintness, rash, hives.
 The most common side effects seen with TAKHZYRO were injection site reactions (pain, redness, and bruising), upper respiratory infection, headache, rash, dizziness, diarrhea, and muscle aches.
 These are not all the possible side effects of TAKHZYRO.
 For more information, ask your healthcare provider or pharmacist.

 NARRATOR: You may report side effects to FDA at 1-800-FDA-1088.
 TAKHZYRO has not been studied in pregnant or breastfeeding women.
 Talk to your healthcare provider about the risk of taking TAKHZYRO if you are pregnant, plan to be pregnant, are breastfeeding, or plan to breastfeed.
 Talk to your healthcare provider about TAKHZYRO, the only preventive HAE treatment you take as a subcutaneous injection just once every two weeks.

 Questions about caring for children with HAE?

-The US Hereditary Angioedema Association (HAEA) offers advice for parents, as well as resources and connections to youth programs.
+The US Hereditary Angioedema Association (HAEA) offers advice for parents and caregivers, as well as resources and connections to youth programs.
 Remember to talk to your doctor about any questions involving your child’s treatment.